Ledebouria revoluta: Description

 The leaves of Ledebouria revoluta are smooth and fleshy, and unlike those of some other Ledebouria species they are present when the flowers emerge.
 The leaves' venation is obscure and their margins are usually a similar colour to the rest of the leaf.
 The flowers are born densely, often on multiple, drooping inflorescences.
 The flowers are purple-to-pink, with pink pedicels and pale yellow anthers.
-The ovary has 6 lobes and the seeds are a brown colour.
+The ovary has six lobes and the seeds are a brown color.
 Unlike some other Ledebouria species, both the leaves and bulb scales of L. revoluta have threads when torn.

 Chemistry

 In Africa some tribes consume the bulbs of L. revoluta.
 It is widely used as an ethnomedicinal in Southern Africa.
 Homoisoflavanones can be isolated from the bulbs of L. revoluta.
-In India, this species is commonly known as ‘Indian squill’ or ‘jangali pnyaaj’ (wild onion), and fresh squill yields several cardiac glycosides—Scillarin-A, Scillarin-B, 3-benzyl-4-chromanones, Scillarenin bis-L-rhamnoside, etc. and therefore known as a cardioprotective plant.
+In India, this species is commonly known as ‘Indian squill’ or ‘jangali pnyaaj’ (wild onion), and fresh squill yields several cardiac glycosides (scillarin A, scillarin-B), 3-benzyl-4-chromanones, and scillarenin bis-L-rhamnoside.
 The scaly bulb of L. revoluta had potential antibacterial (against both Gram-positive and Gram-negative bacteria) and antifungal activity.